-4.3.
-Query Processing via Spark SQL (5/25 points)
+4.3 Query Processing via Spark SQL (5/25 points)

 Spark also provides the high-level APIs Dataframe and Dataset for SQL processing.
-In this task, you should implement queries Q07 (see Appendix A) from Task 2.3 via Dataset operations, and write the outputs to JSON files out07.json.
-Please implement this query as a self-contained function/method executeQ07Dataset() that internally creates a SparkSession sc, reads the inputs files via sc.read().format("csv"), and uses only SQL or Dataset operations to compute and write the query results.
+In this task, you should implement query Q09 from Task 3.1 via Dataset operations, and write the outputs to JSON files out09.json.
+Please implement this query as a self-contained function/method executeQ09Dataset() that internally creates a SparkSession sc, reads the inputs files via sc.read().format("csv"), and uses only SQL or Dataset operations to compute and write the query results.
 You might either (1) register the individual input Datasets as temporary views and compute the results directly via SQL, or (2) alternatively use the functional API of Datasets.
 Both specifications share a common query optimization and processing pipeline.